duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 See also: The results of the Moral Machine was closely related with culture and economics (Technology Review).

-See: Students may read this article: https://www.technologyreview.com/2018/10/24/139313/a-global-ethics-study-aims-to-help-ai-solve-the-self-driving-trolley-problem/ to learn more about the experiment and findings.
+See: Students may read this [article](https://www.technologyreview.com/2018/10/24/139313/a-global-ethics-study-aims-to-help-ai-solve-the-self-driving-trolley-problem/) to learn more about the experiment and findings.

 See also: While this is presented in a very "game" like way, it is very interesting to take into consideration moral concepts that we think about in extreme situations.